-The Pulse Jellyfish Aquarium range has been carefully developed and rigorously tested to ensure that it offers the best conditions and caters for the very specific needs of Jellyfish.
+The Pulse 80 Jellyfish Aquarium has been carefully developed and rigorously tested to ensure that it offers the best conditions and caters for the very specific needs of Jellyfish.

+IMPORTANT
-IMPORTANT: When keeping planktonic jellyfish under no circumstances should any form of media, substrate or decoration be added to the main display area.

-IMPORTANT: When filled and operating, the aquarium will weigh approximately 90kg.
-The aquarium should therefore be placed on a flat level surface of sturdy construction capable of supporting a minimum recommended 120kg and withstanding accidental contact.

-IMPORTANT: The aquarium should be sited out of the reach of young children and away from direct sunlight where possible as this may induce excessive algal growth and overheating of the water which can result in stress and damage to any livestock present.

-IMPORTANT: Under no circumstances should power be supplied to the aquarium prior to it being filled.
-Running the pump dry may result in severe damage to the pump internals and result in loss of applicable warranties.
+- " When keeping planktonic jellyfish under no circumstances should any form of media, substrate or decoration be added to the main display area. - " When filled and operating, the aquarium will weigh approximately 90kg.
+The aquarium should therefore be placed on a flat level surface of sturdy construction capable of supporting a minimum recommended 120kg and withstanding accidental contact. - " The aquarium should be sited out of the reach of young children and away from direct sunlight where possible as this may induce excessive algal growth and overheating of the water which can result in stress and damage to any livestock present. - " Under no circumstances should power be supplied to the aquarium prior to it being filled.
+Running the pump dry so may result in severe damage to the pump internals and result in loss of applicable warranties. - " When the pump or LED strip are disconnected from their electrical sockets the waterproof cap should be screwed in place to protect the outlet.

-Section 1.
-Setup Options

-1.1: STANDARD SETUP

-Standard set up does not require any external filter, pump, or additional parts.
-The pumps on both sides will create water flow inside the aquarium, and the pipe under the aquarium will keep the water level in the filtration boxes at same level.

-1.2: EXTERNAL SUMP SET UP

-This option is recommended for those who would like to have an external sump for more filtration capacity.
-A protein skimmer, UV sterilizer or temperature cotroll unit is easier to incorporated with this set up option.
-This option can be achieved either by soft plumbing with provided hose connectors or PVC hard plumbing.

-Section 2.
-Aquarium function

-FIGURE 1 & 2.
-EXPLANATION OF THE AQUARIUM FUNCTION
+Figure 2

-The Pulse 160 has been designed specifically to house delicate organisms that would not survive in a traditional aquarium.
+The Pulse 80 has been designed specifically to house delicate organisms that would not survive in a traditional aquarium.
 A circular (gyre) flow is created inside the aquarium by a spray bar.
 The water flows into the tank in a way that keeps the aquarium occupants away from the outlet vent where water is drawn into the filtration system.